alibaba-archive/aliyun-odps-fluentd-plugin/README.md

 ### Use the Plugin

+- If you installed this plugin from gem, please ignore this step.
-Move the plugin dir into the plugin directory of Fluentd.
+- Move the plugin dir into the plugin directory of Fluentd.
-(i.e., copy the folder aliyun-odps-fluentd-plugin/lib/fluent/plugin into {YOUR_FLUENTD_DIRECTORY}/lib/fluent/plugin).
+- (i.e., copy the folder aliyun-odps-fluentd-plugin/lib/fluent/plugin into {YOUR_FLUENTD_DIRECTORY}/lib/fluent/plugin).

 ```
 $ cp aliyun-odps-fluentd-plugin/lib/fluent/plugin/* {YOUR_FLUENTD_DIRECTORY}/lib/fluent/plugin/ -r